grahamcarman/docs/astro/runtime-release-notes.md

 - Fixed an issue where you could not set DAG or task notes in the Airflow UI for environments running on Astro.

+## Astro Runtime 8.9.0

+- Release date: August 28, 2023
+- Airflow version: 2.6.3

+### Early access Airflow bug fixes

+- Fixed an issue where Airflow incorrectly used `urljoin` to generate the string for `log_url`. ([#33063](https://github.com/apache/airflow/pull/33063))

+### Additional improvements

+- Upgraded `astronomer-providers` to 1.17.3.
+See the [`astronomer-providers` changelog](https://github.com/astronomer/astronomer-providers/blob/main/CHANGELOG.rst#1173-2023-08-07) for a complete list of changes.
+- Upgraded `astro-sdk-python` to 1.6.2.
+See the [Astro Python SDK changelog](https://astro-sdk-python.readthedocs.io/en/stable/CHANGELOG.html#id1) for a complete list of changes.

+### Bug fixes

+- Fixed an issue where you could not set DAG or task notes in the Airflow UI for environments running on Astro.
+- Fixed an issue with trigger logs for Deployments running on AWS.

 ## Astro Runtime 8.8.0

 - Release date: July 21, 2023